 The purpose of the Joint Land Use Planning Study (JLUS) is to provide a blueprint for future growth in a strategic portion of southern Clark County.
-The study area covers almost 47,000 acres of unincorporated land, including areas to the east and west of Interstate 15 and adjacent to the Henderson city limit (see below – study area is hatched).
-The planned Southern Nevada Supplemental Airport and anticipated ancillary airport uses will transform this area and fuel greater demand for development.
+The study area covers almost 30,986 acres of unincorporated land, including areas to the east and west of Interstate 15 and adjacent to the Henderson city limit (see below – study area is hatched).

 The JLUS is a strategy tool that will provide guidance on wise development within the study area over the next 20 years, including a focus on water supply, conservation of natural land and species habitat, and understanding of the regulatory landscape of Nevada and Clark County.

 The project team’s objectives are to align the study goals with the priorities of Clark County and the City of Henderson; seek robust public and stakeholder input; educate participants about the opportunities, benefits and tradeoffs associated with planned development of the study area; and gain consensus on final recommendations.
 The process began in July 2022 and is ongoing through September 2023; see below for a graphical summary of the project schedule.

 Future growth in the study area is certain, and rapid development is possible.
 Because there are few residents in the study area—and indeed most land is totally undeveloped—growth will significantly alter the character of the area.
 Multiple compatible land use and transportation factors exist considering this anticipated growth.
 With mapping and spatial analysis, stakeholder interviews, and policy and regulatory analyses conducted so far, the work to date has identified the following key factors: